NORFOLK PUBLIC HOUSES

 c1925 with Leonard Lawn licensee.

-Sold by auction (at ADAM & EVE, Carleton Rode), Wednesday 19th July 1837.
+Sold by auction (at the ADAM & EVE, Carleton Rode), Wednesday 19th July 1837.
 Described as a Messuage, used as a Beerhouse, called the Plough, with yard and garden, in the occupation of Mr Samuel Austin.

 Morgans sales 1960 :-